Skip to content

 The Options: Independence

-Many Puerto Rican voters are concerned about losing their U.S. citizenship if Puerto Rico ends its status as a U.S. territory and becomes an independent nation.
-Some Puerto Rican voters have been said to vote for independence with the hope that they would be able to keep their U.S. citizenship even as a foreign country, and this false hope may be inflating even the current small support for independence.
+Some Puerto Rican voters have been said to vote for independence with the expectation that they would be able to keep their U.S. citizenship even as a foreign country, and this false hope may be inflating even the current small support for independence.

+U.S. government officials and legal scholars have been clear over many decades that citizenship could not continue in a new foreign country of Puerto Rico.
 The people of Puerto Rico were granted U.S. citizenship in a 1917 federal law.
 In the 50 states, people are guaranteed U.S. citizenship under the U.S. Constitution upon birth.
-This Constitutional guarantee is more secure than U.S. citizenship provided through a basic federal law
+This Constitutional guarantee is more secure than U.S. citizenship provided through a basic federal law, as laws can and do change.

 What Will Happen to U.S. Citizenship in a New Nation of Puerto Rico?
 The Word from Washington